cims-bioko/validate-web/README.md

 The existing ODK tool, XLSForm Online, delivers an all-in-one conversion service for human users.
 Certain characteristics, directly derived from that goal, makes it unsuitable for programmatic usage for other web applications.
-This application is meant to provide a high-performance, highly-scalable, validation service suitable for these types of applications.
+This application is meant to provide a scalable, low-maintenance, 100% ODK compatible validation service suitable for these applications.

+The above features are addressed as follows:

+  * Scalable: no state is maintained between api requests allowing multiple servers to handle requests without coordination
+  * Low-maintenance: the api is based on the same javarosa library as the ODK tools and attempts to "go with the flow" to rapidly handle ODK updates
+  * 100% ODK compatible: the service is based on the same javarosa library specifically to decrease the opportunity for incompatibilities

+Rather than being bundled with XLSForm conversion, validation is handled separately due to the fact that it:

+  * is useful outside of XLSForm conversion
+  * it requires a completely different runtime, Java, and its own dependencies
+  * by splitting it out, both services can benefit from the same design benefits listed above

 ## Requirements